-This strategy applies to Young’s Seafood Limited and its’ UK associate group members in accordance with paragraphs 19 and 25 of Schedule 19 to the Finance Act 2016.
+This strategy applies to Young’s Seafood Limited and its’ UK associate group members in accordance with Schedule 19 of Finance Act 2016.
 In this strategy, references to ‘Young’s’ or ‘the group’ are to all these entities.
-The strategy has is being published in accordance with paragraph 16(4) of the Schedule and relates to the financial year ending 30 September 2018.

 This strategy applies from the date of publication until it is superseded.
-References to ‘UK Taxation’ are to the taxes and duties set out in paragraph 15(1) of the Schedule which include Income Tax, Corporation Tax, PAYE, NIC, VAT, Insurance Premium Tax, and Stamp Duty Land Tax.
+References to ‘UK Taxation’ are to the taxes and duties set out in Schedule 19 which include Income Tax, Corporation Tax, PAYE, NIC, VAT, Insurance Premium Tax, and Stamp Duty Land Tax.

 Young’s is committed to full compliance with all statutory obligations and full disclosure to relevant tax authorities.
 The group’s tax affairs are managed in a way which takes into account the group’s wider corporate reputation in line with Young’s overall high standards of governance.